tbang618/RustGuides/Rustlings/Rustlings3.md

 The *parent variable* `p` is now no longer valid because a "part" (the child variable `y`) is invalid; however, references to other parts (child variable `x`) are still possible.
 Moving the ownership of "part" of a compound data type variable is called a **partial move**.

+> [!warning]
-Warning: unfortunately in this exercise, we have a parent variable named `y` and a child variable also names `y`.
+> Unfortunately, in this exercise we have a parent variable named `y` and a child variable also names `y`.

 In this exercise, a partial move occurs from `Point y` to `Point p` during the *destructuring* in the match arm `Some(p) => ...` of match-case.
 The parent variable `y` holds a compound data type (`Point`), so it cannot be moved "as a whole" to `p`.
 Instead, what is happening is that the child variables `y.x` and `y.y` are being moved to ownership by `p.x` and `p.y`.

 We want to use `Point y` later, so we want to let `p` borrow the values from `y` in the match-arm.
-There are two problems:
-1. Match-cases by default move ownership (also described as *consuming*).
-2. The match case is *destructuring*, which is an instance of *pattern matching*.

-We can't use `&p` in the match-arm because that means we expect to pattern a match against a *reference* to a `Point` object; instead we just want to match to a `Point` object but not move its ownership.
-A subtle point and confusing, I know!
+But there is a problem: we can't use `&p` in the match-arm because that means we expect to pattern-match a *reference* to a `Point` object (`&Point`); instead we just want to match to a `Point` object but not move its ownership.

-The solution is to use the keyword `ref`: used in a pattern match (like destructuring in a match-arm), it means to match the object but then use it as a borrow.
+Just for this situation, Rust introduces a new keyword: `ref`.
+When used in a pattern match, it means to match the object but then use it as a borrow.

 So `Some(ref p) => ...` means to match to `Some(p)` but make `p` borrow the value from whatever it matched against.

-I realize this section is probably not clear; I'll try to tidy it up in the future.
+---
 ## Error Handling
-The Option type is a special enum to handle optional values.
-We also have the type **Result**, a special enum to handle *error values*.
+Rust's **Result** type is used for handling error values, operating similar to an enum.

+In programming, a value might be valid or it might return an error value.
+The Result type acts as a protective layer between the rest of the code and any errors that might arise.
 ### 1. Result Type
-The Option type has two variants: `Some(<value>)` and `None`.
 The **Result** type has two variants:
 - `Ok(<value>)`: the `value` when returning a non-error.
 - `Err(<error-value>)`: the `error-value` when an error occurs.
 In this particular exercise, we will be returning a `String` error messages.

 The type annotation is: `Result<T, E>` where `T` and `E` are generic type parameters for the `Ok` and `Err` variant, respectively.
 They can be the same type, as in this exercise (both `String`).
 ### 2. Matching Errors
-The Rust philosophy with errors: since most errors are not serious enough to stop the program, a program should be able to respond to an error instead.
+The Result type offers more utility to handle errors compared to the Options type.

 In the exercise, the method `.parse::<i32>()` attempts to parse argument `item_quantity` as a number of type `i32`.
 ```Rust